How Are Oscar Nominees Chosen?

-After months of covering the current awards race here on Collider with regular Oscar Beat columns, the moment of truth is almost here.
-Oscar nominations will be announced on January 24th, and we’ll be off to the races once more as our finalists will have been chosen.
-But how, exactly, do Oscar nominations work?
+With the Oscar nominations for the 92d Academy Awards announced this morning, you may be wondering how, exactly, do these Oscar nominations work?
 Who decides who gets nominated?
 Well, it’s a complicated process involving lots of math, but here’s what you need to know.

 The Academy of Motion Picture Arts and Sciences is made up of around 7,000 filmmakers and film professionals, and these are the people that vote for the Oscars.
 You have to either go through a rigorous application process or be invited to join The Academy (almost every nominee gets an invite), and the organization itself is divided up into 17 specific branches.
 There’s a branch for actors, a branch for directors, a branch for editing and so on and so forth.

 Nominees for each category are selected by votes from members of these specific branches.
 For example, only actors get to select nominees for the acting categories, and only directors get to select the nominees for Best Director.
-In other words, you have only fellow directors to blame for those Ben Affleck and Kathryn Bigelow snubs, not the Academy at large.
+In other words, you have only fellow directors to blame for that Greta Gerwig snub, not the Academy at large.

 However, when it comes to the Best Picture category, everyone gets to vote.
 For this category, a voting member must submit a list of between five and 10 nominees; for every other category, a voting member submits a list of no more than five nominees.